OctopusDeploy/blog/blog/2018-10/selenium/2-the-maven-pom-file/the-maven-pom-file.md

 ![](image11.png "width=500")

-On a Windows system you'll typically find the JDK under a directory like `C:\Program Files\Java\jdk1.8.0_144`.
+On a Windows system you’ll typically find the JDK under a directory like `C:\Program Files\Java\jdk1.8.0_144`.

 ![](image12.png "width=500")